ukcivil/insightforge-capstone/README.md

 - Provides Visualizations when relevant
 - Easy to share
 ---
-## 🧠 User Experience Features
+## Additional Features added to Enhance User Experience

-### 💡 Suggested Questions Panel
+### Suggested Questions and Queries Panel
-To help users interact effectively with the BI assistant, the app includes a collapsible **Suggested Questions** panel.
+To help users interact effectively with the assistant, the app includes a collapsible **Suggested Questions and Analysis Commands** panel.
 It displays example queries based on real summaries and insights generated from the dataset.

 **Topics include:**
-- Sales trends (e.g., “Was there a seasonal spike in 2024?”)
+- Sales trends
-- Product performance (e.g., “Compare Widget A and Widget B sales by region.”)
+- Product performance
 - Regional demographics and satisfaction scores
 This feature helps guide users toward supported queries, improving success rates and clarity.
 ---

-### 🔒 Inaccuracy Prevention Measures
+### Inaccuracy Prevention Measures
 Several built-in safeguards were implemented to prevent the app from returning misleading or unsupported answers:

-#### ⚠️ No Data Retrieved Warning
+#### No Data Retrieved Warning
 If the system retrieves no relevant data, the app shows a warning:
-> “⚠️ I couldn’t find enough data to confidently answer that question.”
+> “I couldn’t find enough data to confidently answer that question.”

 This prevents the LLM from guessing or hallucinating information.

-#### 🚫 Unsupported Query Detection
+#### Unsupported Query Detection
 The app checks queries against a list of known unsupported patterns like:
 - “Average sales per transaction”
 - “Total transactions in 2023”